 1. Take a look at your color palette

 Following a trend is not the strategy here.
-You don’t have to change your logo to emerald because it’s the color for 2013.
+You don’t have to change your logo to yellow because it’s the Pantone Color of the Year.
 Your color palette can date you, however, especially when combined with other outdated design elements and long since passed design trends.
 Use your color palette for good.
 It can help you speak brand values and product and service characteristics. read more

 The line between sales and marketing is now barely visible for companies approaching it correctly.
 For the rest lingering, out of date sales and marketing habits put their prospective clients at arm’s length and threaten nearly irreparable damage to the brand.
 Relationship building, though always important in business development, has been amplified by a shift to relationship marketing and from deceptive, quick turn, marketing practices.